Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many beavers are still working on their home?

 ### Answer interpretation
     The answer is the unknown value of beavers working at the end of the problem on their home.

 ## Data extraction

 ### Sentence 1
     working beavers on their home = 2

 ### Sentence 2
     working beavers on their home - 1

 ## Correct response
     1 beavers

 ***

+place_noun
+place_noun
 # Zoidberg Solution

 ## The problem
     2 toucans are sitting on a tree limb.
     1 more toucan joins them.
     How many toucans in all?

 ## Digested problem
     2      	toucans	are    	sitting	on     	a      	tree   	limb   	.
     LS     	NNS    	VBP    	VBG    	IN     	DT     	NN     	NN     	.